aspk/reddit_analyzer/README.md

 Motivation and BusinessValue:
 -----------------------------

-  Reddit has a huge user base,1.65 billion users accessed the site in the last 1 year Advertisers need to know where to place ads,
+Reddit has a huge user base,1.65 billion users accessed the site in the last 1 year and advertisers need to know where to place ads,

+Two main questions

     1. which subreddit?
     2. What are users taking about?